 The current Administrative Draft provides a total development yield of approximately 3,970 units, which can reasonably be rounded to 4,000 units.
+The current General Plan does not allocate the placement of the units or provide adequate density standards to predict the allocation of the units.
+Rather, it relies on a project-by-project analysis to determine the maximum development yield for each project.
+Unfortunately, this would likely result in the entirety of the 4,000 units being distributed to early projects before all of the projects are even considered.
+At the point, the City would be inclined to increase the 4,000 unit ceiling, which is inconsistent with policy to date.

-Whereas the current General Plan does not allocate the placement of the units or provide adequate density standards to predict the allocation of the units, the Administrative Draft is intentionally more specific, providing land use designations consistent with the remainder of the City and reflective of the natural and topographic constraints present in the Sand Creek Focus Area and identified by the Planning Commission.
+The Administrative Draft is intentionally more specific, providing land use designations consistent with the remainder of the City and reflective of the natural and topographic constraints present in the Sand Creek Focus Area and identified by the Planning Commission.
 The proposed Land Use Map for the Sand Creek Focus Area uses a total of twelve land use designations, which are as follows:

 Land Use Designations - SCFA

 Designation Description Density

 SC-V Vineyards at Sand Creek 5.94

 SC-AV Aviano 3.87

 SC-MD Medium Density Residential 3.0

 SC-MD-H Medium Density Residential - Hillside 1.5

 SC-LD Low Density Residential 2.0

 SC-LD-H Low Density Residential - Hillside 1.0

 SC-VLD Very Low Density Residential 1.0

 SC-VLD-H Very Low Density Residential - Hillside 0.5

 SC-MU Mixed Use 6.0

 SC-MED Medical Use -

-SC-OS Open Space
+SC-OS Open Space -

-SC-OS-H Open Space - Hillside
+SC-OS-H Open Space - Hillside -